-Subparagraph (f) of the definition of "financial entity" addresses the situation where a foreign counterparty enters into a transaction in a mandatory clearable derivative with a local counterparty.
-If the foreign counterparty is similar to an entity referred to in any of paragraphs (a) to (e) of the definition of "financial entity", the end-user exemption will not be available for that transaction unless the local counterparty qualifies to benefit from the end-user exemption.
+Subparagraph (f) of the definition of "financial entity" addresses the situation where a foreign counterparty enters intoallow a transaction in a mandatory clearable derivative withinvolving a local counterparty.
+If the foreign counterparty is similar to an entity referred to in any of paragraphs (a) to (e) of the definition of "financial entity", the end user exemption will not in one of the listed jurisdictions to be available for that transaction unless submitted to a clearing agency that is not yet recognized or exempted in the local counterparty qualifies to benefit from the end-user exemption jurisdiction.
+Paragraph (c) does not supersede any provisions of the securities legislation of the local jurisdiction with respect to any recognition requirements for a person or company that is carrying on the business of a clearing agency in the local jurisdiction.